Testing community wastewater provides information about the health of a community.

 Testing the community’s wastewater (water from toilets and sinks in households and businesses) for bacteria and viruses can provide a lot of information about the health of a community.

-- Provides information on the COVID-19 levels in communities where testing or access to healthcare is not readily available
+- Provides information on respiratory viruses in communities where testing or access to healthcare is not readily available

 - Is less invasive and cheaper than community-wide testing